Prof. Dov Solomon

-Dr. Solomon serves as a member of the International Committee of the Israeli Directors Union.
-He has given legal counseling to the Israeli Ministry of Justice, the Israel Securities Authority (ISA), and the Israeli Committee on Regulation of Securitization.
+Prof. Solomon is a member of the International Committee of the Israeli Directors Union.
+He has given legal counsel to the Israeli Ministry of Justice, the Israel Securities Authority, and the Israeli Committee on Regulation of Securitization.

-The Importance of Inferior Voting Rights in Dual-Class Firms, 2019 Brigham Young University Law Review 533 (2020) (featured on the Harvard Law School Forum on Corporate Governance and Financial Regulation).
-This article is the finalist for the John L. Weinberg Center for Corporate Governance Best Paper Award.
+The Importance of Inferior Voting Rights in Dual-Class Firms, 2019 Brigham Young University Law Review 533 (2020).
+This article was the runner-up of the John L. Weinberg Center for Corporate Governance Best Paper Award.

-The Quality of Information Provided by Dual-Class Firms, 57 American Business Law Journal (forthcoming 2020) (with Rimona Palas & Amos Baranes)
+The Quality of Information Provided by Dual-Class Firms, 57 American Business Law Journal 443 (2020) (with Rimona Palas & Amos Baranes)

 When Should You Abstain?
 A Call for a Global Rule of Insider Trading, 88 University of Cincinnati Law Review 67 (2019) (with Ido Baum)